Distribution's template estimate with Wasserstein metrics: Statistical Applications

 \subsection{Distribution Template estimation from empirical observations}

-In many situations, the issue of estimating the mean behaviour of random observations play a crucial to analyze the data, in image analysis, kinetics in biology for instance.
-For this, we propose to use the iterative barycenter of a smooth approximation of the empirical distribution as a good estimate of the {\it mean} information conveyed by the data.
-Moreover, this estimate has the advantage that if the different .1in Assume we observe $j=1,\dots,J$ samples of $i=1,\dots,n$ points $X_{i,j} \in \mathbb{R}^d$ which are i.i.d realizations of measures $\mu_j$.
-Hence we observe cloud points or in an equivalent way $\widehat{\mu}_{j}^{n}=\frac 1 n \sum_{i=1}^n \delta_{X_{i,j}}$ empirical versions of the measures $\mu_j$.
+In many situations, the issue of estimating the mean behaviour of random observations plays a crucial role to analyze the data, in image analysis, kinetics in biology for instance.
+For this, we propose to use the iterative barycenter of the empirical distribution as a good estimate of the {\it mean} information conveyed by the data.
+Moreover, this estimate has the advantage that if the different distribution are warped from an unknown distribution, the empirical iterative barycenter converges to this pattern when the number of replications grows large. .1in Assume we observe $j=1,\dots,J$ samples of $i=1,\dots,n$ points $X_{i,j} \in \mathbb{R}^d$ which are i.i.d realizations of measures $\mu_j$.
+Hence we observe cloud points or in an equivalent way ${\mu}_{j}^{n}=\frac 1 n \sum_{i=1}^n \delta_{X_{i,j}}$ empirical versions of the measures $\mu_j$.
 It is well-known that considering the mean with respect to the number of samples $J$ of all observation points does not provide a good model of the {\it mean} behaviour.
-Instead we here consider the iterative barycenter $\mu_B=IB(\mu_j,\frac 1 J)$ defined in Definition~\ref{def:IB}.
-The following proposition shows that the regularization of the empirical distributions provides a consistent estimator of the true barycenter of the corresponding distributions. \begin{prop} Let $\gamma_\varepsilon$ denote a $\mathcal{N}(0, \varepsilon {\rm I}_d)$ measure.
-Set
+Instead we here consider the iterative barycenter $\mu^J_B=IB(\mu_j,\frac 1 J)$ defined in Definition~\ref{def:IB}.
+The following proposition shows that the barycenter of the empirical distributions provides a good estimate for this {\it mean shape}.
+We point out that this estimator corresponds to the so-called Fr\'echet mean of the empirical measures. \begin{prop} Assume that the observations $X_{.,j} \sim \mu_j$ are warped by a centered admissible deformation process from an unknown template distribution $\mu$ continuous with respect to Lebesgue measure.
+Set ${\mu^{n,J}_B} \in \text{Bar}({\mu}_{j}^{n}, \frac{1}{J})$, an empirical mean of the empirical distribution.
+As $n \rightarrow + \infty$, we have